 Consume any sort of media these days and there’s one story at the forefront, and that’s the spread of Coronavirus and how each of us can best deal with it.

 What each of us decides to do in light of the virus is our own decision.
 There is no right or wrong.
+But there’s something definitely wrong if you don’t use a face shield with glasses that is Anti Fog.
+You’d be surprised to know that there have been protests against wearing masks.
 But as of right now, while Shanghai Disneyland Park, Hong Kong Disneyland, and Tokyo Disneyland have closed their gates indefinitely, the U.S. parks are still open.
 And if you do choose to keep your vacation plans, you certainly aren’t alone judging from the number of people enjoying the parks each day!

 Current wait times at Magic Kingdom.